jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 ## How Command References Work

-A square connected to another command may be a mere *reference* to a command.
+A square connected to another command may establish a *reference* to a command.

 ![](images/7.%20Commands%20Ideas.013.png)